Motor Trade Insurance with Convictions

 If you need motor trade insurance and have a previous driving conviction start by comparing the costs over multiple UK brokers.
 We can assist you in this important step by sharing your motor trade insurance with a select panel of UK underwriters.

-Convicted drivers and motor trade insurance is needed by more than 5% of the drivers in the UK who have penalty points on their licenses.
-This figure rises up to 20% when the four year period they have to be reported to an insurance company.
+Convicted drivers and motor trade insurance is needed by more than 5% of the drivers in the UK who have penalty points on their licences.
+This figure rises up to 20% when the four-year period they have to be reported to an insurance company.

 Reducing the insurance premium after a criminal conviction?

 Speeding convictions are common and make you a higher risk to the underwriter.
 You will still be offered insurance, but the price will be high.
 When you can show that you have taken positive steps to become a more careful and knowledgeable driver you will get a better quote.